-The Catahoula Bulldog is a more recent breed that has resulted in the crossing of the Catahoula Leopard Dog and American Pit Bull Terrier.
-This is a breed considered to still be in development much like that of the American Bully.
-Because of this a more formal standard has not been derived as the breed is still undergoing a stabilization in its looks and traits.
+The Catahoula Bulldog is a more recent breed that has resulted in crossing the Catahoula Leopard Dog, American Pit Bull Terrier, and other bulldog beeds of similar lineage.
+This is a breed considered to still be in development, much like that of the American Bully.
+Due to the breed's current developing nature, a more formal standard has not been derived as the breed is still undergoing a stabilization in its looks and traits.

-Deafness has been reported in the purebred Catahoula Bulldog as well as other breeds that contain the Merle gene.
-In most cases this can be attributed to specimens that are primarily white as this is an indication of lack of melanin that also contributes to the auditory development of a dog.
-Other significant factors that lead to deafness are lack of genetic diversity perpetuated by irresponsible inbreeding.
-It is important to understand the effects genetics have when breeding especially when it comes to Merle genetics.
-While the Merle genetic trait has been reported to have been found this has later proven to be false and as of yet there still remains no test that can accurately identify it.
-Because of the known links to deafness that high levels of white and inbreeding has however proven those who do choose to breed Merle should take precaution and breed in such a way the limits inbreeding effect and also breed to darker specimens to insure higher levels of melanin.
-When properly bred this and other breeds that are affected by Merle genetics have not proven to have any higher risk of deafness of or negative health impacts than any other breed.
+Deafness has been reported in the Catahoula Bulldog and other breeds that contain the Merle gene.
+In most cases, this can be attributed to primarily white specimens, as this indicates a lack of melanin that also contributes to the auditory development of a dog.
+Other significant factors that lead to deafness are the lack of genetic diversity perpetuated by irresponsible inbreeding.
+It is essential to understand the effects genetics have when breeding, especially when it comes to Merle genetics.
+While the Merle genetic trait has been reported to have been discovered, such claims were later proven to be false.
+As of yet there still remains no test that can accurately identify Merle genetically.
+Because of the known links to deafness, high levels of white and inbreeding have proven that those who do choose to breed Merle should take precautions and breed in such a way that limits the inbreeding effect and breed darker specimens to ensure higher levels of melanin.
+When properly bred, this and other breeds affected by Merle genetics have not proven to have any higher risk of deafness or negative health impacts than any other breed.

-Other breeds that have and continue influenced the development of the Catahoula Bulldog's development are the American Bulldog, which is also a cross of the American Pit Bull Terrier and Boxer and American Bully, which is also a breed in development.
+Other breeds that have and continue to influence the development of the Catahoula Bulldog's development are the American Bulldog, which is also a cross of the American Pit Bull Terrier and Boxer and American Bully, which is also a breed in development.

-This breed finds its greatest acceptance in Texas and Louisiana due to its great wild boar hunting prowess and the need in these areas to use such a breed to limit the population of wild hogs.
+This breed finds its greatest acceptance in Texas and Louisiana due to its great wild boar hunting prowess and the need in these areas to use such working dogs to limit the population of wild hogs.

-Because the breed shares much of the same history as other molosser breeds it is not a surprise that it bears a strong resemblance to the American Pit Bull Terrier.
-As such this breed can be considered a good candidate in the now developing American Bully breed.
+Because the breed shares much of the same history as other molosser breeds, it is not a surprise that it bears a strong resemblance to the American Pit Bull Terrier.
+Because of such shared lineage, the Catahoula Bulldog breed can be considered a good candidate as part of the now developing American Bully foundation.